jiboli/simplefitnessapp/README.md

 - Plan your fitness journey by scheduling workouts on specific days.

 📊 **Track Your Progress**
-- Log your weights and reps to monitor your progress over time.
+- Log your weights and reps to monitor your progress over time with graphical data.

 📆 **Customizable Date and Weight Formats**
 - Choose between `dd-mm-yyyy` or `mm-dd-yyyy` date formats and toggle between `kg` or `lbs` for weights.